Labour and birth

 Gynaecology Early Pregnancy Clinic and Ward 24

 One person may accompany a woman to EPC appointments and scans.
-One person can visit if an inpatient, please arrange with the nurse in charge.
+Two people can visit if an inpatient.
+Please arrange with the nurse in charge.

-Visiting for women who are undergoing gynaecology care on other wards, within the hospital, will follow the guidance of that ward, usually one visitor.
+Visiting for women who are undergoing gynaecology care on other wards, within the hospital, will follow the guidance of that ward, usually two visitors.
 There may be instances where there can be more than one visitor; this must be agreed with the nurse/midwife in charge of the ward.

 *Quiet Time runs from 2.30pm until 4.30pm in our maternity wards.